industrial-edge/ai-sdk-tutorials/e2e-tutorials/image_classification/README.md

 ### 2. Create an Inference Wrapper

-The notebook [20-CreateInferenceWrapper.ipynb](notebooks/20-CreateInferenceWrapper.ipynb) shows you how to create an inference wrapper that serves as an entrypoint to your model.
+The notebook [20-CreateInferenceWrapper.ipynb](notebooks/20-CreateInferenceWrapper.ipynb) shows you how to create an inference wrapper that serves as an entrypoint to your model. \
+The entrypoint implements and the notebook showcases how to:
+- use an ImageSet class to deal with standard payloads from Vision Connector Application (VCA)
+- create ImageSet output for the component to enable image visualization on the user interface of AI Inference Server (AI IS)

 ### 3. Package for deployment

 Before you can bring the model to the shopfloor, an edge package must be created with all of the content necessary for executing the model on an Industrial Edge device.
 This package can be created with the notebook [30-CreatePipelinePackage.ipynb](notebooks/30-CreatePipelinePackage.ipynb).
+The notebook showcases how to:
+- reveive ImageSet payload from VCA
+- create and export a pipeline package for AI Inference Server

 ### 4. Test your packaged pipeline locally in Python